liuyinz/mini-echo.el/README.md

 ## Todo

-- [ ] add environment support, such as python, node.js, asdf...
 - [x] rewrite mini-echo-define-macro
 - [x] add minibuffer background to distinguish in terminal
+- [ ] add environment support, such as python, node.js, asdf...
+- [ ] add support to highlight current window

+## FAQ

+- How to distinguish current window ?

+  Highlight current window is still on development, you could set hl-line-mode, or use some dim other window package for now.

+- How to show window border in terminal?

+  Due to `window-divider-mode` is not available in terminal, you need to use other measures to identify window.
+  In terminal, internal-border is displayed, so only need to solve horizontal border problem.
+Enable packages like tabbar or topsy to help highlight horizontal border instead.